 An advance photo session also gives you a great opportunity to talk to your photographer and convey any thoughts or special requests about photography on your wedding day.

-Finally, professional images capturing your romance will be ideal to use in your wedding stationery and decor: think save-the-dates, invitations, thank-you cards, menus, posters with directions for guests, sign-in books, and many other creative solutions.
+Finally, professional images capturing your romance will be ideal to use in your wedding stationery and decor: think save-the-dates, invitations, thank-you cards, menus, posters with directions for guests, sign-in books, and many other creative ideas.

 How do you prepare?